 Pet Outreach Dogs: A Unique Teaching Opportunity.
 Every week more than 40 Pet Outreach volunteers and their dogs visit hospitals, nursing homes, and retirement communities.
 These dogs are selected and certified for their calm behavior and loving nature.
 Their presence brings joy to children in hospital rooms and people in nursing homes.
 The special connection between animals and people is rich in teaching moments and unique stories from our Pet Outreach volunteers.

-Reading to Dogs: Our newest program helps children with reading difficulties.
+For children with reading difficulties, we provide trained Pet Outreach dogs in libraries and other settings for the kids to read to.
 The relaxed, nonjudgmental atmosphere created by the dog’s presence often enables a child to improve reading skills and gain confidence.
 We are certified by READ (Reading Education Assistance Dogs) run by Intermountain Therapy Animals.

 Other Opportunities Available to Children at the Shelter